JakubWeglerski/LEGO-Robot/README.md

 - Climbs a vertical rope using a LEGO-based mechanism
 - Detects the **bottom end of the line** and the **ceiling at the top**
 - Responds to sensor signals — stops and reverses direction
-- Prevents rope slippage through a dedicated mechanical & software system

-> Pre-built climbing mechanisms were not used — the full system was integrated from scratch, from mechanical design to firmware.

 ---